New coronavirus case confirmed for Tazewell County

 The health department also adjusted numbers for Buchanan County on Thursday, decreasing the number of confirmed cases from 19 to 18.
 That could suggest a possible false positive test, although health officials are not confirming that at this time.

-No other new cases were reported in the region as of Thursday morning with counties in neighboring West Virginia still holding at their current numbers.
+No other new cases were reported in the region as of Thursday with counties in neighboring West Virginia still holding at their current numbers, which is 13 for Mercer and six each for McDowell and Monroe counties

 — Contact Charles Owens at cowens@bdtonline.com